-The name resolution in the packet list is done while the list is filled.
-If a name could be resolved after a packet was added to the list, that former entry won’t be changed.
-As the name resolution results are cached, you can use "View/Reload" to rebuild the packet list, this time with the correctly resolved names.
+Name resolution in the packet list is done while the list is filled.
+If a name can be resolved after a packet is added to the list, its former entry won’t be changed.
+As the name resolution results are cached, you can use→ to rebuild the packet list with the correctly resolved names.
 However, this isn’t possible while a capture is in progress.

 ARP name resolution (system service): Wireshark will ask the operating system to convert an Ethernet address to the corresponding IP address (e.g. 00:09:5b:01:02:03 → 192.168.0.1).

 Ethernet codes (ethers file): If the ARP name resolution failed, Wireshark tries to convert the Ethernet address to a known device name, which has been assigned by the user using an ethers file (e.g., 00:09:5b:01:02:03 → homerouter).

 Ethernet manufacturer codes (manuf file): If neither ARP or ethers returns a result, Wireshark tries to convert the first 3 bytes of an ethernet address to an abbreviated manufacturer name, which has been assigned by the IEEE (e.g. 00:09:5b:01:02:03 → Netgear_01:02:03).